Liquidation

-Liquidation is the process in accounting by which a company is brought to an end.
-The assets and property of the business are redistributed.
-When a firm has been liquidated, it is sometimes referred to as wound-up or dissolved, although dissolution technically refers to the last stage of liquidation.
-The process of liquidation also arises when customs, an authority or agency in a country responsible for collecting and safeguarding customs duties, determines the final computation or ascertainment of the duties or drawback accruing on an entry.
+Liquidation or winding-up is the process in law by which a company is brought to an end and its assets and property distributed to claimants.
+When a company has been liquidated, it is sometimes said to be wound-up or dissolved, although dissolution technically refers only to the final stage of liquidation.

-Liquidation may either be compulsory (sometimes referred to as a creditors' liquidation or receivership following bankruptcy, which may result in the court creating a "liquidation trust"; or sometimes a court can mandate the appointment of a liquidator e.g. wind-up order in Australia) or voluntary (sometimes referred to as a shareholders' liquidation or members' liquidation, although some voluntary liquidations are controlled by the creditors).
+Liquidation may be either compulsory, ordered by a court (sometimes called a creditors' liquidation or, in Australia, a wind-up order), or voluntary, begun by the company's members (a members or shareholders' liquidation), though some voluntary liquidations are controlled by the creditors.

-The term "liquidation" is also sometimes used informally to describe a company seeking to divest of some of its assets.
-For instance, a retail chain may wish to close some of its stores.
-For efficiency's sake, it will often sell these at a discount to a company specializing in real estate liquidation instead of becoming involved in an area it may lack sufficient expertise in to operate with maximum profitability.
-A company may also operate in a "receivership-like" state but calmly sell its assets, for example to prevent its portfolio being written off in the event of an actual compulsory liquidation.
+The term "liquidation" is also used informally for a company divesting some of its assets.
+A retail chain wishing to close some stores, for instance, may sell them at a discount to a firm specialising in real estate liquidation rather than handle the disposals itself.
+A company may likewise sell assets in an orderly way outside a formal insolvency, for example to avoid having its portfolio written down in a compulsory liquidation.

+In customs law, the term liquidation has a separate meaning: the final computation or ascertainment of the duties or drawback accruing on an imported entry.